yochaigal/cairn/wip/2e/setting.md

 ### Creating a Province
 1. On a flat sheet of paper, create a dot to signify the **Heart** (a village, town, or city) of the **Province**.
 Number it **1**.
 2. Create three more dots in a triangle with the **Heart** in the rough center.
 Each of these dots represents an additional **Detail** on the map.
 Number these as well, in the order you create them.
-3. Connect two of the dots to the **Heart**, using solid lines to represent roads, dotted lines for trails, and double lines for rivers and tunnels.
+3. Connect two of the dots to the **Heart**, using solid lines to represent roads, dotted lines for trails, double solid lines for rivers, and double dotted lines and tunnels.
 Connect the remaining dot to one of these paths, crossing it and continuing for a distance.
 4. Repeat step #2, orienting the triangle of dots in a different way than before.
 Number each dot.
 5. Connect two of the new dots to _any_ path, numbering each as you go.
 Do not connect the final dot.
 6. Create a new dot wherever paths cross, and wherever a new path ends.
 Number them as you go.